worldwide-asset-exchange/wax-labs-ui/docs/proposals.md

 ##### Requirements

+- The WAX Labs admin must have set a reviewer for the proposal.
 - Only a reviewer can execute this action.
     - This information is available in the proposal object as `reviewer`.
 - The proposal status must be `IN_PROGRESS`.